-In 2015, we entered into employment agreements with Dr. Walker, Mr. Ruffo and Ms. Ali-Jackson.
-Under these agreements, which were in effect as of December 31, 2021, each of them was each eligible to receive severance benefits in specified circumstances.
-As described above, in January 2022 we entered into amended employment agreements with Dr. Walker and Mr. Ruffo.
-Also as described above, in November 2021 we entered into a severance agreement with Ms. Ali-Jackson under which she received certain payments in connection with her retirement in 2022.
+We have entered into employment agreements with each of our NEOs.
+Under these agreements, which were in effect as of December 31, 2022, each of them was eligible to receive severance benefits in specified circumstances.
+As described above, in January 2023 we entered into an amended employment agreement with Dr. Manion in connection with his promotion to Chief Executive Officer.